-Many years later, Hilton came in and tried to finish the job, but it was too late as the land had been cursed by a local from the Takitumu tribe.
+Many years later, Hilton came in and tried to finish the job, but it was too late, as the land had been cursed by a local from the Takitumu tribe.
 Hilton needed supplies from Australia.
-They gave $7 million to a representative who travelled to Australia to get the materials, but they never returned.
-(An interesting twist, in one version of the story, we were told it was that tribal chief who absconded with the funds, but this could not be verified.)
+They gave $7 million to a representative who travelled to Australia to get the materials, but that person never returned.

 As a result, Hilton lasted only six months.